 The laurel wreath is a classic tiara shape, and most royal families have at least one in their collection.
-But Mathilde’s tiara isn’t from the Belgian vaults; this one is her personal property.
-The laurel wreath was given to Mathilde by a group of Belgian aristocrats as a wedding present in 1999, when Mathilde married Prince Philippe, Duke of Brabant.
+But Mathilde’s tiara isn’t from the Belgian vaults—this one is her personal property.
+The laurel wreath was given to Mathilde by a group of Belgian aristocrats as a wedding present in 1999, when she married Prince Philippe, Duke of Brabant.
 It was an especially fitting present, as Mathilde was born a member of Belgian nobility.
-In 2013, in fact, Mathilde became the first-ever queen of the Belgians to actually have been born a Belgian.
+In 2013, in fact, she became the first-ever Queen of the Belgians to actually have been born a Belgian.

 But even though the tiara is relatively new to Mathilde, it’s still an antique.
-It was made by Hennel and Sons, an English firm, in 1912.
-Since it’s the only tiara that Mathilde personally owns, it’s lucky that it can also be worn as a necklace -- two for one, if you will.
+It was made by Hennel & Sons, an English firm, in 1912.
+Since it’s the only tiara that Mathilde personally owns, it’s lucky that it can also be worn as a necklace—two for one, if you will.
 Above, she wears it in its necklace setting (with the Wolfers Tiara and Queen Fabiola’s Pearl Drop Earrings) during an official visit to Poland in October 2015.

 Beyond converting to a necklace, the tiara appears to be even more adaptable.
 Mathilde usually wears the tiara on a frame that sets it fairly high on her head.
 However, Mathilde has also worn the tiara closer to her head, suggesting that either the tiara can be positioned differently on the same frame or the piece came with more than one frame.

 Queen Mathilde has worn the laurel wreath for numerous important royal occasions over the years, including several more glittering royal wedding celebrations.
 Above, she wears the tiara for the wedding of Crown Prince Frederik and Crown Princess Mary of Denmark in Copenhagen in May 2004.